-Garlic butter Shrimp served with a side of sautéed asparagus, makes a fabulous appetizer, light lunch, or dinner, you choose!
+Garlic butter Shrimp served with a side of sautéed asparagus, makes a fabulous appetizer, light lunch, or low carb dinner, you choose!

-It’s quick to prepare and if you used already peeled shrimp you’ll have your low carb garlic butter shrimp on the table in 15 minutes or less.
+It’s quick to prepare and if you used already peeled shrimp you’ll have your keto garlic butter shrimp on the table in 15 minutes or less.

 Quick Tips for Making Garlic Butter Shrimp